Let Us Help You Get Maximum Compensation

 - You can file a personal injury claim or wrongful death claim.
 You cannot file either of these against an employer, but you can pursue legal action against a third party that was responsible, such as the crane manufacturer.

 Contact Our New York City Law Firm for Assistance

 At Dansker & Aspromonte, we aim for maximum compensation for our accident victims.
 What’s more, we do not charge you fees until we win or settle.
-Our attorneys serve the NYC Metro, Bronx, Queens, and Staten Island areas.
+Our NYC construction accident lawyers serve the NYC Metro, Bronx, Queens, and Staten Island areas.